composingcap/Grainflow_Pd/README.md

 Currently Grainflow PD is know to build on
 - Windows 10 and greater using MSVC
 - ARM Mac using clang
-- Ubuntu Arm64 systems using gcc
+- Ubuntu Arm64 systems using gcc and g++

 ### 1) Clone this repo
 ```